-Route(s) Service Modification Projected Savings Red Line / Blue Line 9:00AM to 3:00PM, \$229,500 both routes would operate 5,737.5 Annual Pay Hours at 30-minute headways Barre LINK Express/ Consolidation of one PM \$22,542 Waterbury LINK Express trip Constitution of the LINIX and is a constitution of the LINIX by and distance proceeds with any additional changes to these services, we would like to conduct a passenger survey to determine the most beneficial schedule.
+Route(s) Service Modification Projected Savings Red Line / Blue Line 9:00AM to 3:00PM, \$229,500 both routes would operate 5,737.5 Annual Pay Hours at 30-minute headways Barre LINK Express/ Consolidation of one PM \$22,542 Waterbury LINK Express trip Consolidation of the LINIX consists would say a CAAT use of one LINIX but and driver proceeds with any additional changes to these services, we would like to conduct a passenger survey to determine the most beneficial schedule.

-Consolidation of the LINK services would save GMT use of one LINK bus and driver pay hours.
+\Consolidation of the LINK services would save GMT use of one LINK bus and driver pay hours.
 The full cost savings will be determined by the final schedule.
 Before GMT